xubingyue/avocadodb/Documentation/Books/Manual/Administration/Configuration/Ldap.md

 ### simple auth

-ArangoDB connects to the ldap server and authenticates with the username and password provided by the api authentication request and searches for the database permissions using the attribute name provided by `--ldap.permissions-attribute-name`.
+AvocadoDB connects to the ldap server and authenticates with the username and password provided by the api authentication request and searches for the database permissions using the attribute name provided by `--ldap.permissions-attribute-name`.

 Example:

     --ldap.enabled true --ldap.server ldap.company.com \
-    --ldap.permissions-attribute-name arangodbPermissions \
+    --ldap.permissions-attribute-name avocadodbPermissions \
     --ldap.prefix uid= --ldap.suffix ,dc=company,dc=com

 `--ldap.prefix` and `--ldap.suffix` build the distinguished name (DN).
-ArangoDB trys to authenticate with *prefix* + *ArangoDB username* + *suffix* against the ldap server and searches for the database permissions.
+AvocadoDB trys to authenticate with *prefix* + *AvocadoDB username* + *suffix* against the ldap server and searches for the database permissions.

 ### bind+search